home-assistant/developers.home-assistant/blog/2020-11-09-system-health-and-templates.md

 ## Improved System Health

-Starting with Home Assistant 0.118, we're depreacting the old way of providing system health information for your integration.
+Starting with Home Assistant 0.118, we're deprecating the old way of providing system health information for your integration.
 Instead, create a `system_health.py` file in your integration ([PR 42785](https://github.com/home-assistant/core/pull/42785)).

-Starting this release you can also include health checks that take longer to resolve ([PR 42831](https://github.com/home-assistant/core/pull/42831)), like checking if the service is online.
+Starting this release, you can also include health checks that take longer to resolve ([PR 42831](https://github.com/home-assistant/core/pull/42831)), like checking if the service is online.
 The results will be passed to the frontend when they are ready.

 ```python
 """Provide info to system health."""